GWA Calculator Philippines Compute General Weighted Average Free

 University of the Philippines GWA Calculator

 UP uses the standard 1.00 to 5.00 scale with the unique 4.00 conditional pass grade and DRP exclusion.
-University Scholar recognition requires a semestral GWA of 1.45 or better College Scholar requires 1.75 or better both require no grade below 3.00 in any subject
+University Scholar recognition requires a semestral GWA of 1.45 or better.
+College Scholar requires 1.75 or better.
+Both require no grade below 3.00 in any subject.

-Visit UP GWA Calculator
+→ Use the UP GWA Calculator

 University of Santo Tomas GWA Calculator

-Visit UST GWA Calculator
+→ Use the UST GWA Calculator

 National University GWA Calculator

-Visit NU GWA Calculator
+→ Use the NU GWA Calculator

 PISAY GWA Calculator Philippine Science High School

-PISAY uses a percentage based grading system from 70 to 100.
+PISAY uses a percentage-based grading system from 70 to 100.
 The minimum passing grade at PISAY is 75 percent.
-Grades in the 70 to 74 range are conditional and require a removal examination
+Grades in the 70 to 74 range are conditional and require a removal examination.

 BulSU GWA Calculator Bulacan State University

-Visit BulSU GWA Calculator
+→ Use the BulSU GWA Calculator

-Mapua University QPI Calculator
+Mapua QPI Calculator

-Visit Mapua QPI Calculator
+→ Use the Mapua QPI Calculator

 Frequently Asked Questions GWA Calculator Philippines